 Changing your lifestyle could be a big step toward diabetes prevention — and it's never too late to start.
 Consider these tips.By Mayo Clinic Staff

-Diabetes prevention is as basic as eating more healthfully, becoming more physically active and losing a few extra pounds.
+Making a few changes in your lifestyle now may help you avoid the serious health complications of diabetes in the future, such as nerve, kidney and heart damage.
 It's never too late to start.
-Making a few simple changes in your lifestyle now may help you avoid the serious health complications of diabetes in the future, such as nerve, kidney and heart damage.
-Consider these diabetes prevention tips from the American Diabetes Association.

 There are many benefits to regular physical activity.
 Exercise can help you: